Adam Arndtsen

 Adam Frederik Oluf Arndtsen (15 December 1829 – 7 August 1919) was a Norwegian professor and physicist.

 Biography

-Arndtsen was born at Alstahaug in Nordland, Norway.
+Arndtsen was born at Alstahaug in Nordland county, Norway.
 He was the son of Ole Arndtsen (1786-1846) and Wilhelmina Castberg (1788-1853).
 He studied at the Royal Frederick University (now University of Oslo) earning his cand.med. in 1849.
 In 1854, he took a job as a physics teacher at the Norwegian Military Academy.

 In 1859 he lost out to Hartvig Caspar Christie in a competition to succeed Lorentz Christian Langberg as an academic of physics at Royal Frederick University.